Hear the untold stories of enslaved people and learn about historical and contemporary slavery.

 World cultures, space and live creatures.

 Lesbian Feminism emerged as an activist movement in the mid-20th century.
 It connected the concerns of the gay rights and women’s movements by asserting that heterosexuality is not just a form of sexual desire, but also a way in which men’s power over women is perpetuated.
 The institution of marriage (then confined to male-female relationships), for example, was argued to subordinate women to male power.
-Lesbian Feminism embraced both inclusive networks, typified by the ‘In Lesbian Hands’ workshop flyer presented below, and more radical separatist groups, such as ‘The Raging Dyke Network’, who believed women-only communities were the surest route to female emancipation.
+Lesbian Feminism embraced both inclusive networks and more radical separatist groups, such as ‘The Raging Dyke Network’, who believed women-only communities were the surest route to female emancipation.

 National Museums Liverpool